 If you’re looking for book recommendations, you’ve come to the right place!
 Finding good book recommendation sites can be difficult because a lot of places rely on algorithms or just list the same bestsellers over and over.
 If you’re looking for recommendations that go deeper, or you need a personalized book recommendations website or a book recommendations quiz to help you find just the right book for you, check out these 10 book recommendation sites!

 Truly the most personalized of book recommendation services, TBR offers readers two tiers of recommendation services!
-The digital-only subscription gives readers three personalized book recommendations per quarter, delivered directly to their email inboxes.
+The recommendations-only subscription gives readers three personalized book recommendations per quarter, via a letter emailed to their inboxes.
 The hardcover subscriptions takes it to the next level by delivering three hand-picked new hardcover releases directly to their doorsteps!
 Here’s how it works: Fill out the reader survey, which asks a wide variety of questions about favorite genres, books, and authors, and inquires as to any themes or dealbreakers in your reading life.
 You can even share your Goodreads page so that TBR can see what you’ve already read, or what’s already on your radar.
 Then, pick a subscription tier.
 Sit back and relax while expert Bibliologists read your survey responses, check out your Goodreads page, and brainstorm your perfect book recommendations!
-In about a week, you’ll receive three amazing book recommendations!
+Your recommendations-only letter will be sent within 2 weeks and hardcover books will arrive on your doorstep within 3-4 weeks.

 Book Riot (bookriot.com)